 The R2CTPO contributes to a defined contribution pension plan for all full-time employees who were employed prior to July 1, 2009, which is fully administered by the Principal Financial Group under a plan originally established by the Board of Directors in October 1980.
 On June 23, 2009, the Board approved Resolution 2009-13, amending the pension plan to allow for the conversion to the Florida Retirement System, effective July 1, 2009.
-As a result of these actions, three employees opted to withdraw from the above described retirement plan options and convert to the Florida Retirement System.
-Four employees remained in the original plan.
+As a result of these actions, only two employees have remained in the original plan.
 New employees are only eligible to enroll into the Florida Retirement System.

 Plan provisions, benefit terms and contribution requirements are established and may be amended by the Board.
 Employer and plan member contributions are recognized in the period that contributions are due.
 For each participating employee in the pension plan, the R2CTPO is required to contribute 9.85% of employees' earnings to an individual employee account.
 Employees are permitted to make contributions to the pension plan, up to applicable Internal Revenue code limits.
-During the year ended June 30, 2018, employee contributions totaled \$-0-, and the employer recognized pension expense of \$24,617.
+During the year ended June 30, 2020, employee contributions totaled \$-0-, and the employer recognized pension expense of \$15,683.
 Each employee participating in the Principal purchase pension plan will become 100% vested after one year of employment with the R2CTPO.
 If the employee becomes separated from employment with the R2CTPO prior to achieving one year of service, the employer's contribution to that employee's account is forfeited by that employee.
 All employee forfeitures remain in the account for the R2CTPO's use in offsetting its next contribution.
 An additional deferred compensation plan is also offered that allows all employees to contribute additional funds for retirement on a voluntary basis via payroll deduction.